dromaniv/resume2site/README.md

 ## ⚡ Quick Notes

-- The **LLM (Direct Website)** mode is the most advanced, offering features like website planning and quality-driven iterative improvements.
+- The **LLM (Direct Website)** mode is the most advanced, offering features like website planning and HTML/CSS validation.
 - The LLM modes cache results (website plans and final HTML) in the `.cache/` directory to avoid redundant Ollama queries.
 - The in-app preview displays the website with all CSS and JS embedded.
 - The download button provides a single `website.html` file.